-- a) Regulated distribution of electricity, including the planning, construction, operation and maintenance of networks. - b) Supply of electricity for sale at regulated rates. - c) Planning, construction, operation and maintenance of electricity transmission facilities, including lines and substations.
+- a) Regulated distribution of electricity, including the planning, construction, operation and maintenance of networks. - b) Supply of electricity for sale at regulated rates, including contracting, measurement, billing, customer service, collection, cut-offs and re-connections for regulated customers. - c) Planning, construction, operation and maintenance of electricity transmission facilities, including lines and substations.